App testing with GitLab

 - Fee for a disk and a continuously running VM (see Yandex Compute Cloud pricing).

-- Fee for using a dynamic or static public IP address (see Yandex Virtual Private Cloud pricing).
+- Fee for a dynamic or static public IP address (see Yandex Virtual Private Cloud pricing).

-Create a VM with GitLab
+Create a GitLab VM

 -